 Presented by YouTuber and journalist Riyadh Khalaf, Queer Britain gets under the skin of queer culture and shines a light on the challenges faced by the LGBTQ+ community.

 Policies - including the Trans and Gender Reassignment Policy

-LGBTUA+ Initiatives - including Trans Awareness Guide, Trans Web Portal, and pronoun badges
+LGBTQUA+ Initiatives - including Trans Web Portal and pronoun badges

-Taskforces and SIC - including the LGBTUA+ Taskforce
+Taskforces and SIC - including the Rainbow Taskforce

 Attending an event in a building you're not familiar with?
 Find the location of gender-neutral toilets on campus here.